 Funeral Planning

 It is our belief that death is not an end but rather a beginning.
-Our parish community knows that the death of a loved on can be a time of great pain, confusion, sadness and loss.
+Our parish community knows that the death of a loved one can be a time of great pain, confusion, sadness and loss.
 Please be assured that the St. Thomas More Parish Family is here to offer you comfort and support.

 Although death brings a deep sense of sadness and loss, faith can provide solace and strength.
 This time offers an opportunity to encounter God in a new way and to deepen our belief in God’s love for us and for our loved one.
 It is time for us to support and console one another, especially in our belief in the promise and gift of eternal life.